maggiSauce/maggiSauce/README.md

 ## Hello Traveller 👋
-I am a second year Computing Sciences student at the University of Alberta and am a volunteer Software Team member for AlbertaSAT.
+I am a third year Computing Sciences student at the University of Alberta and am a volunteer Software Team member for AlbertaSAT.
-- 🌱 I’m currently learning database management, computer architecture and algorithms
+- I’m currently completing an internship at PCL Construction
-- 🔭 I’m currently working on a GPS command handler for AlbertaSAT
+- I’m currently working on a satellite camera interface for AlbertaSAT
-- ⚡ Fun fact: I won my first ever hackathon along with my team creating the UAlberta Course Prerequisite Finder and have turned it into a website with over 1000 visits!
+- Fun fact: I won my first ever hackathon along with my team creating the UAlberta Course Prerequisite Finder and have turned it into a website with over 1000 visits!